How Long Does it Take for Probiotics to Work?

 Just how quickly could you start feeling fit and strong?
 One small study showed that probiotics reduced the rate of respiratory infections in people who took them regularly for 12 weeks.

-- Weight management – Your weight loss efforts may benefit from probiotics, but it takes time to yield results.
+Your weight loss efforts may benefit from probiotics, but it takes time to yield results.
 One study found that it took around 12 weeks of probiotic supplementation for overweight individuals to experience noticeable fat loss.
+It’s always recommended to consult a registered dietitiation when you want to make changes in your diet.

-These are just a few of the conditions that may benefit from probiotics.
+These are just a few of the conditions that may benefit from taking probiotic supplement.
 While probiotics’ health benefits are vast, it’s important to note that they may not be the right solution for your health conditions.
 Your primary doctor will be best equipped to determine whether probiotics are the right choice for you and your health goals.

 #2 Your Body